Golmaal (2017 film)

 Golmaal (formerly Buddhuram Dhol Duniya Gol) is a Bengali film directed by Narayan Roy starring Mithun Chakraborty along with Roopa Ganguly and Victor Banerjee.

 Plot

-In Golmaal, Mithun Chakraborty plays the role of a cop named Buddhuram Dhol who is expected to solve all cases that comes to him.
+A policeman named Buddhuram Dhol who is expected to solve all the cases that come his way.
 Roopa Ganguly plays his love interest who later marries Kunal Padhi.
-She plays the role of the mother of Katha who runs away from her home.
+She plays the role of Katha's mother who runs away from home.